cherose-sem/UFO_Compilation/III. Prototyping & Evaluation/README.md

 > 2. The distance between the server and our request-source

 To
-The current request-source localtion is :
+The current request-source location is :
 ```
 IP: 5.179.80.204
 Location: (Copenhagen)
 ```
 Screenshot : https://gyazo.com/5005a7a43bba13087b2dae0e2391b852.png

-Distance between locations using a distance calucator https://www.distancecalculator.net/
+Distance between locations using a distance calculator https://www.distancecalculator.net/

 - Copenhagen -> Germany (Frankfurt am main) 671 km.